 Let's get the bad news out of the way first.
-Gone are the unlimited installs of McAfee Total Protection enjoyed in previous years.
-But, even with an increase to £89.99/$109.99 for 10 installs you'll still get good value for money.
+Gone are the unlimited installs of McAfee Total Protection across your PCs, Macs, phones and tablets you may have enjoyed in previous years.
+But even with the price increase and limited installs, you still get good value for money.

 Continue reading to find out more about the value offered by this product, but if you're concerned that the price tag is out of your budget we'd recommend visiting our round-up of the best antivirus here.
 You may also enjoy our round-up of the best antivirus deals.